hatekisam/alx-zero_day/0x03-git/README.md

-This is the readme file for the 0x03-git folder
+this is the readme file for the 0x03-git folder